wisarutonpratum-oss/sales-performance-analysis/README.md

 ## SQL
 The SQL layer of this project was used to answer the core business questions behind the dashboard:

+- Cleaned and validated the Superstore dataset
-- **KPI Summary:** total sales, profit, order volume, customer count, and overall margin
+- Built KPI summaries for sales, profit, orders, and customers
+- Analyzed sales and profit by category, sub-category, region, and state
-- **Category & Sub-category Analysis:** identify high-performing and loss-making product groups
+- Calculated profit margin across product groups and geographies
-- **Geographical Analysis:** compare revenue and profitability across regions and states
+- Investigated the relationship between discount levels and profitability
-- **Discount Impact Analysis:** evaluate whether higher discounts were associated with lower profit margins
-- **Texas Root Cause Analysis:** drill into category and sub-category performance to explain why Texas generated high sales but negative profit
+- Performed root-cause analysis on underperforming markets such as Texas

 ### Python
 - Used for basic data inspection before analysis, including checking table structure, row counts, missing values, duplicates, and summary statistics

 ### Power BI
-- Built a multi-page dashboard to present executive performance, product profitability, geographic performance, and discount impact
+- Built a 4-page dashboard to present executive performance, product profitability, geographic performance, and discount impact
-- Designed 4 dashboard pages:
-  - Dashboard Overview
-  - Product Profitability
-  - Geographical Analysis
-  - Discount Impact
+- Designed visuals to move from high-level KPI monitoring into root-cause analysis
-- Used KPI cards, bar charts, maps, and comparison visuals to turn the analysis into business-facing insights
+- Used KPI cards, trend charts, sub-category profitability views, regional breakdowns, and discount analysis visuals to support business recommendations

 ---

 ## 4. Key Findings

-- The business generated **$2.30M in sales** and **$286.4K in profit** from **9,994 orders lines** across **793 unique customers**.
+- The business generated **$2.30M in revenue** and **$286.4K in profit** from **9,994 order lines** across **793 unique customers**.
-- **Technology** was the strongest-performing category, delivering both the **highest revenue** and **highest profit**, while **Furniture** had the **lowest profitability** with a margin of only **2.49%**.
+- **Technology** was the strongest-performing category, delivering both the **highest revenue** and **highest profit**.
+- **Furniture** significantly underperformed, generating a profit margin of only **2.49%**, far below the healthier margins seen in **Technology** and **Office Supplies**.
-- Within Furniture, **Tables** were the biggest loss-making sub-category, and together with **Bookcases**, they generated **more than $21K in combined losses** despite strong sales.
+- Within Furniture, **Tables** and **Bookcases** were the primary drivers of poor profitability, generating **more than $21K in combined losses** despite strong sales performance.
 - **Copiers** stood out as one of the most profitable product lines, achieving a **37.2% profit margin**.
-- Geographically, the **West** region generated the **highest revenue**, while the **Central** region had the weakest profitability.
+- Geographically, the **West** region generated the **highest revenue**, while the **Central** region had the weakest profitability overall.
-- At the state level, **Texas** generated over **$170K in sales** but still recorded a **-$25.7K loss**, making it the least profitable state.
+- At the state level, **Texas** generated over **$170K in revenue** but still recorded a **-$25.7K loss**, making it the least profitable state in the dataset.
-- In Texas, the biggest profitability issue came from **Office Supplies**, which recorded a **-41.77% margin**, followed by **Furniture** at **-17.22%**.
+- In Texas, the largest profitability issue came from **Office Supplies**, which recorded a **-41.77% margin**, followed by **Furniture** at **-17.22%**.
-- Discount analysis suggested that **higher discount levels were associated with lower profitability**, indicating that aggressive discounting may be eroding margins rather than driving healthy growth.
+- Discount analysis suggested that **higher discount levels were associated with weaker profitability**, indicating that aggressive discounting may be eroding margins rather than driving healthy growth.

 ---